Azure/AML-Kubernetes/docs/ASH/AML-ARC-Compute.md

 *	Get the public IP address of one of your master nodes (VM) using the Azure Stack Hub portal.
 *	From a machine with access to your Azure Stack Hub instance, connect via SSH into the new master node using a client such as Command Prompt or PuTTY.
-*   Follow the instructions given in [this repository](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/docs/k8s-extensions.md) to install preview Kubernetes extensions and connect cluster to ARC.
+*   Follow the instructions given in [this repository](https://github.com/Azure/azure-arc-kubernetes-preview/blob/master/docs/k8s-extensions.md) to install preview Kubernetes extensions and connect your cluster to Azure ARC.

 ## Attach Azure Arc’s Kubernetes cluster as Azure Machine Learning compute target (Private Preview)